 Following the presentation, a PCRC Moderator Committee member (independent from the study team) will provide a short critique followed by a moderated discussion open to all PCRC members.

 Following discussion of each PCRC presentation, eligible participating MPOG sites will vote on the presented project.
 Each MPOG site has one vote, collaboratively made by the site PI Champion, or site faculty designated by the site PI Champion, in discussion with other site faculty (e.g. Surgery Clinical Champion, Anesthesia IT Champion).
 There are four possible voting decisions: Approve, Approve with Revisions, Revise and Represent, and Reject.

 More details on voting decisions can be found here.

-Following PCRC approval, multicenter data inspection (e.g. descriptive statistics), and additional data cleaning/pre-processing (e.g. exclusion of outliers, transformation of continuous variables to categorical variables), but prior to analyses (e.g. univariate and multivariable associations), the study team should consider publicly registering their research protocol, as required by some scientific journals.
+Following PCRC approval, multicenter data inspection (e.g. descriptive statistics), and additional data cleaning/pre-processing (e.g. analyses of data quality by year and institution, exclusion of outliers, transformation of continuous variables to categorical variables), but prior to analyses (e.g. univariate and multivariable associations), the study team should consider publicly registering their research protocol, as required by some scientific journals.
 The goal of a priori research protocol registration is to improve the openness, integrity, and reproducibility of the research performed.

 Study registration can be performed via the Open Science Framework, a scholarly commons for tracking projects through the research cycle.
 For the majority of MPOG projects, the recommended pathway is the Open-Ended Registration option on the OSF website.